 What is Fair Dealing?

-Fair Dealing is an exception in the Copyright Act which allows users to reproduce copyright-protected works, within limits, for the purposes of research, private study, education, parody, and satire, criticism, review and news reporting, with proper attribution.
+Fair Dealing is an exception in the Copyright Act which allows users to reproduce copyright-protected works, within limits.
+Learn more about the Fair Dealing Policy.